KateHogan99/MiniOrion/GNC-Crash-Course/day07/README.md

 ## Directory Structure

-Day 7 also introduces a more conventional separation between header files and source files.
+Day 7 mirrors the Day 6 structure with a conventional separation between header files and source files.

 ```text
 day7/